Non integrability of a self-gravitating Riemann liquid ellipsoid

 \section{Conclusion}

-It is not so rare that a transcendental function appear in the variational equation we need to study to prove non integrability, but in general it is possible to avoid it by just taking a particular orbit for which this case does not occur, as done for example in \cite{7}.
+It is not so rare that a transcendental function appear in the variational equation.
+To prove non-integrability, we need to study its Galois group.
+In general it is possible to avoid it by just taking a particular orbit for which this case does not occur, as done for example in \cite{32}.
 But we see that in fact it probably produces even stronger integrability conditions.
-Such a study is not so much more difficult because through a limiting process, such an equation comes down to an equation with coefficients in $\mathbb{C}(t)$ (the difference solvable abelian does not change anything in practice).
-And moreover, it is only a necessary criterion, if it was met, we could produce other conditions by making an asymptotic expansion in the ``multivaluation parameter'' (which corresponds here to apply the translation of sheave $\sigma$).
-In the case where these transcendental extensions are not avoidable, this approach completely make sense because we do not have an equivalent of Kovacic algorithm for these.
+Such a study is not so much more difficult when through a limiting process, such an equation induces a ``limit'' equation with coefficients in $\mathbb{C}(t)$.
+The integrability condition on this ``limit'' equation is that the Galois group should be virtually solvable.
+The original condition was virtual abelianity, but this does not change anything in practice (aside in higher variational equations).
+And moreover, it is only a necessary criterion, if it was met, we could produce other conditions by making an asymptotic expansion in the ``multivaluation parameter'' (which corresponds here to apply the sheave translation $\sigma$).
+In the case where these transcendental extensions are not avoidable, this approach completely make sense because the equivalent of Kovacic algorithm for such equations is not implemented yet.

 In the same problem of Riemann ellipsoid motion, zero angular momentum is only one case.
-A (probably) complete list of integrable cases is given in \cite{1}, and it could maybe be possible to prove the non integrability of the other cases using this approach.
+A (probably) complete list of integrable cases is given in \cite{28}, and it could maybe be possible to prove the non-integrability of the other cases using this approach.